 Virginia Berkholz, Counsellor to Individuals and Couples

 I provide a safe and confidential space where feelings such as depression, anger, stress and anxiety can be expressed and explored and, in time, resolved.
-Emotional states arising from experiences such as trauma, abuse, neglect, loss, conflict or difficulties of any kind can be understood while working toward healing, peace and acceptance - and the ability to live each day without old burdens or inner stress.
-I believe it is imperative that you control the pace of this work so that it is right for you.
+Emotional states arising from experiences such as abuse, neglect, loss, lack of bonding, conflict or difficulties of any kind can be understood while working toward healing, and the ability to live each day without old burdens or inner stress.
+It is imperative that you control the pace of this work so that it is right for you.

-This process of allowing space for inner experience can enable you to strengthen trust in your own inner guidance and bring a new perspective.
-I strongly believe that it is through self-understanding and recognition of our feelings, without judgement, that change can occur.
-Although this may, at times, be difficult, through understanding where we are we can develop a more compassionate relationship with ourselves and therefore also with others.
+This process of allowing space for inner experience can enable you to strengthen trust in your own inner guidance.
+I believe that change can occur through self-understanding and recognition of our feelings, without judgement.
+Although this may at times be difficult, through awareness of our inner world we can develop a more compassionate relationship with ourselves, and therefore also with others.

-I work at Waterloo (SE1), Bloomsbury (WC1A) and West Norwood (SE27), offering either short or long term therapy.
+During 'normal' times I work face-to-face in both London Bridge (SE1) and Waterloo/Lambeth North (also SE1) offering either short or long term therapy.
 Following the initial introductory session, if you decide to continue I usually advise a commitment of a minimum of 6 sessions.
-This gives the counselling process the opportunity to develop, after which time the length of the counselling (which is up to you) becomes open-ended.
+This gives the counselling process the opportunity to develop and enables you to more easily assess whether our way of working is right for you.
+The length of the counselling (which is up to you) then becomes open-ended.

 Training, qualifications & experience

 In the early 1990s I trained in Melbourne, Australia, in Somatic Psychotherapy.
-I also studied in London, where I have lived for 16 years, and hold a Post Graduate Diploma in Psychosynthesis Counselling, and a Diploma in Transpersonal Couples Counselling and Psychotherapy.
+I also studied in London, where I have lived for over 20 years, and hold a Post Graduate Diploma in Psychosynthesis Counselling and a Diploma in Transpersonal Couples Counselling and Psychotherapy.

 I am a Member of the British Association of Counselling and Psychotherapy (BACP) and abide by its ethical standards (http://www.bacp.co.uk/ethical_framework/).